-This studio course focuses on rendering the human figure in drawing and painting media.
-Students are exposed to artwork and processes to stimulate their creative work and discover their personal expression.
+This studio course focuses on rendering the human figure from live models in drawing and painting media.
+Students explore ways of seeing the human figure as a unique personality.
+Various creative processes are explored with the intent of broadening expressive rendering vocabulary.
+Students are required to furnish art materials and tools.
 Meets six hours weekly.
-Prerequisites: ART 130, ART 145, and ART 146
+Prerequisites: ART 130, ART 145, and ART 146 or professor's permission